MosqueraSt3/noc/README.md

 # Network Operations Center (NOC) Console App

 ## Description
 This educational console application simulates a Network Operations Center (NOC) environment.
 It's built using Node.js and TypeScript, implementing Clean Architecture principles.
 The app integrates various data sources such as MongoDB, PostgreSQL, and file storage using Node.js `fs` module.
-It includes Jest and Supertest for testing and email functionality for notifications.
+It includes Jest and Supertest for testing, email functionality for notifications, and is containerized with Docker.

 ## Key Features
 - **NOC Simulation:** Emulates a simplified Network Operations Center scenario.
 - **Clean Architecture:** Organizes the codebase following Clean Architecture principles for modularity and scalability.
 - **Multiple Data Sources:** Utilizes MongoDB, PostgreSQL, and file storage (with `fs`) for different data storage scenarios.
-- **Educational Purpose:** Ideal for learning Node.js, TypeScript, Clean Architecture concepts, testing, and email integration.
+- **Educational Purpose:** Ideal for learning Node.js, TypeScript, Clean Architecture concepts, testing, email integration, and Docker.

 ## Functionality
 - **Node.js & TypeScript:** Development carried out using Node.js with TypeScript for static typing.